2026 Cancer Care M&A Market Update: Oncology Consolidation Gains Momentum

 Consolidation in the Oncology sector remains strong and is at a key inflection point.
 Drug distributors, private equity sponsors and platforms, and large health systems are competing aggressively for high-quality physician-owned cancer care practices, creating a unique opportunity to achieve premium valuations.

 Owning an oncology practice as a physician or a group means that you own a highly sought after asset in the eyes of buyers looking to quickly grow their platforms in an ever-evolving industry.
 Oncology practices generate strong, recurring revenue due to the rising incidence of cancer and ongoing advancements in treatment.
-They also attract significant interest from a br
+They also attract significant interest from a broad range of buyers pursuing a limited number of quality, profitable, practices.

 The American Cancer Society projected more than 2 million new cancer cases in the United States in 2024, which was the first time that threshold has been crossed.3 Lung, breast, prostate, and colorectal cancers account for the largest share of cases and drive the bulk of treatment revenue.